TwigGlenn4/BHS/README.md

 ## Contact

-For any questions or support, please reach out to the repository owner or open an issue on GitHub.
+For any questions or support, please reach out or open an issue on GitHub.